 Information for Observing Students & Health Professionals

-We have some capacity for student observers in our 1:1 consultations.
+We have some capacity for student observers in our virtual 1:1 consultations on Zoom.
 Session times may only be set shortly before the session happens, in response to incoming Help Requests from families.
 Some families choose not to have an observer at their consultation.
 The more flexible you can be about timing, and the more quickly you can respond to messages, the more likely we are to be able to accommodate you.
-Read more about what parents can expect from video consultations.
+Read more about what parents can expect from virtual consultations.
+Someone from our team will contact you to arrange a slot after you register to observe (using the button at the top of the page).

 Most of our breastfeeding support happens in our private, women-only Facebook group.
 You are welcome to join this as an observer during your course, to learn about interactions between group members, the OBS team, volunteers and each other.